Learn more about Bible-based prayer for healing

 - Many use prayer as their tool of choice for guidance and solving problems, resulting in healing.

-Mary Baker Eddy's chapter on Prayer is a very thought-provoking analysis of prayer and how it benefits us and those around us.
-She talks about the motives for prayer and how we can pray effectively, using Christ Jesus as a prime example.
+Mary Baker Eddy's chapter on Prayer in Science and Health with Key to the Scriptures is a very thought-provoking analysis of prayer, and how it benefits us and those around us.
+This book is based on the Bible, and is a study tool to help us understand our relationship to God and adhering to God's laws.
+It is a Christian book for prayer and healing.
+Eddy talks about the motives for prayer and how we can pray effectively, using Christ Jesus as a prime example.

 The Lord's Prayer